1522 Vila Franca earthquake

-The 1522 Vila Franca earthquake, also known as the 1522 Vila Franca landslide (Portuguese: Subversão de Vila Franca or Terramoto de Vila Franca) refers to the earthquake and landslides that occurred on October 21–22, 1522, in the municipality of Vila Franca do Campo.
-Vila Franco do Campo was then the provincial capital and is located on São Miguel Island in the Portuguese archipelago of the Azores.
+The 1522 Vila Franca earthquake, also known as the 1522 Vila Franca landslide (Portuguese: Subversão de Vila Franca or Terramoto de Vila Franca) refers to the earthquake and landslides that occurred on 22 October 1522, in the municipality of Vila Franca do Campo.
+Vila Franca do Campo was then the provincial capital and is located on São Miguel Island in the Portuguese archipelago of the Azores.